Shopify/unite-react-node-app-workshop/README.md

 ### Expose your dev environment to the internet

-You will need to download ngrok at https://ngrok.com/download and signup for a free account.
-Move the unziped ngrok client to your user folder and run the following in your terminal.
+You will need to download [ngrok](https://ngrok.com/download) and sign-up for a free account.
+Move the unzipped ngrok client to your user folder and run the following in your terminal.

 ```bash
 $ ./ngrok http 3000
 ```

 This should display a UI in your terminal with the public URL of your tunnel and other status and metrics information about connections made over your tunnel.
-It should something like this:
+It should look something like this:

 ![Ngrok screenshot](public/images/ngrok-screenshot.png)